OFFIS-DAI/cosima/README.md

 ## Run simulation
-In order to run a simulation, you have to execute a scenario from the [scenarios folder](cosima_core/scenarios).

 There exist different ways to run a simulation.
 In the [scenario configuration file](scenario_config.py), it is possible to choose from 'ide', 'qtenv' and 'cmd' as start mode.
 * Ide: start the simulation in OMNeT++ by running [mosaik.ini](cosima_omnetpp_project/mosaik.ini) with your preferred network and start the co-simulation in mosaik by running the [scenario](cosima_core/scenarios/communication_scenario.py)